 Safeguarding Our Natural Resources

 A core element of our company's commitment to the environment is protecting the wildlife, forests, plants and waterways in our communities as we provide for our customers' energy needs.
-This is a commitment embraced by each of our businesses.

 Beautifying and Preserving Our Communities

 BGE was awarded with a Greenscape Award, while applauding the company’s support of other "green" initiatives benefiting the city of Annapolis.
 The beautification and commitment to helping our local communities always encompasses safeguarding our natural resources as well.

 Electricity Facts (Supply Mix)

 Power plants can generate electricity from a number of different fuel sources.
 BGE reports fuel sources and emission data to customers twice a year.
 This allows customers to compare data among the companies providing electricity service in Maryland.

 Electricity supplied from January 1, 2012 through December 31, 2012